needle-mirror/com.unity.cloud.assets/Documentation~/asset-database-uploader-sample.md

    ![Screenshot of the samples import section of the package manager window](images/import-uploader-sample.png)

-   After the import process is complete, you can view your imported assets in the `Assets/Samples/Unity Cloud Assets` folder.
+4. After the import process completes, you can view the imported sample in the `Assets/Samples/Unity Cloud Assets` folder.

    ![Screenshot of the imported sample](images/tac-sample-uploader-scene.png)